Darnxd/Universal-Topic-Prompt/README.md

 - UI/UX Design

 **Step 3 — Select your language**
 Find this line in the prompt:

+Replace *English* with your preferred language.
+Examples:
+- Hindi
+- Hinglish
+- Punjabi
+- Any other language supported by your AI tool

 **Step 3 — Paste into any AI**
 Works with: